DefenderOfSockets/DefenderOfSockets/README.md

 - Education: **Master degree in Medical Robotics**
 - Experience:
     - **I'm participating in developing medical robotic systems for spinal surgery (robot+navigation+AR)**
-    - **I was created program for data collection, processing and visualization for torque and inertial sensors in spinal fusion (Twisted, PyQt, IoT)**
+    - **I was created program for data collection, processing and visualization for torque and inertial sensors in spinal fusion (IoT, Twisted, PyQt, pandas, matplotlib)**
     - **Design, build and deploy databases for aggregating, processing and visualizing patient data for multiple surgery hospitals (FastAPI, PostgreSQL, MongoDB)**
 - Working on: **Travel tracking service**
 - Learning: **Django, aiogram**